vmware-tanzu/tanzu-framework/cmd/cli/README.md

 This allows the CLI to be presented in accordance with different product offerings.
 When creating a new local catalog, you can specify the distro you wish the catalog to enforce for the CLI.

 On boot, the CLI will check that the distro is present within the given set of plugins or it will install them.

+Initialization of the distributions can be prevented by setting the env var `TANZU_CLI_NO_INIT=true`